Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 service/podinfo      ClusterIP   10.110.168.7   <none>        9898/TCP,9999/TCP   2m32s
 ```

-Since we don't have an ingress controller yet (that's in part IV), we can't expose the service that way, so let's just proxy it from our local machine:
+Since we don't have an ingress controller yet (that's in Part IV), we can't expose the service that way, so let's just proxy it from our local machine:

 ```bash
 [mpd@ish]$ kubectl port-forward svc/podinfo 8080:9898